blakethom8/cool-mint/README.md

 - Python 3.9 or higher
 - Docker (Updated to support docker compose)
 - VS Code or Cursor (optional, but recommended)

+## Development Workflow

+The GenAI Launchpad follows a structured development approach that emphasizes clean architecture and iterative development.
+Starting with the boilerplate branch, developers can quickly set up their environment, define events, create schemas, and build AI pipelines.
+The platform includes a playground for experimentation and comprehensive testing utilities to ensure robust implementation.

+For detailed instructions, see our [Development Workflow Guide](docs/04-guides/06-development-workflow.md).

 ## Support